education.vic.gov.au

 Illustrations of practice (new resource)

-The Illustrations of practice (DOCX)External Link are examples of effective practice within each dimension.
+The illustrations of practice (DOCX)External Link are examples of effective practice within each dimension.
 They are used to diagnose areas for improvement, and can be used as a benchmark against which to reflect on current practice.

 The FISO 2.0 dimensions indicate priority areas of practice that improve students’ learning and wellbeing.
 Self-evaluation of practice against the dimensions is supported by the illustrations of practice for each dimension, which support schools to look more closely at specific aspects of their practice within each dimension.